photoprism/photoprism-docs/docs/getting-started/troubleshooting/docker.md

 settings to adjust the size of virtual disks and memory.
 For details, refer to the corresponding documentation.

-*[home directory]: \user\username on Windows, /Users/username on macOS, and /root or /home/username on Linux *[host]: A physical computer, cloud server, or virtual machine that runs Docker
+*[home directory]: \user\username on Windows, /Users/username on macOS, and /root or /home/username on Linux *[host]: physical computer, cloud server, or virtual machine that runs Docker *[swap]: substitute for physical memory